AmieOliveira/NCG/code_AIS/README.txt

+Only calculate_constant.m and import_RBM.m are my own.
+The rest is either from the original code or from the MNIST data set.

+The original README is as follows:

 % Code provided by Ruslan Salakhutdinov
 %
 % Permission is granted for anyone to copy, use, modify, or distribute this